 Even Twitter CEO Jack Dorsey uses it:

-Ultimately, marketers should consider their audience and think about where their brand’s content is likely to be viewed.
+Ultimately, marketers should consider their audience (and not just Gen Z, but all demographics) and think about where their brand’s content is likely to be viewed.
 With that in mind, optimize your content for more than just one search engine.

 Final Word on Digital Marketing Trends